Objective trajectories in hybrid classical-quantum dynamics: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Robert Alicki and Joan Camps for valuable discussions.
+We would like to thank Robert Alicki and Joan Camps for valuable discussions, and Juan Rocamonde Quintela for comments on a draft version of this paper.
 JO is supported by an EPSRC Established Career Fellowship, a Royal Society Wolfson Merit Award, C.S. and Z.W.D.~acknowledges financial support from EPSRC.
 This research was supported by the National Science Foundation under Grant No. NSF PHY11-25915 and by the Simons Foundation {\it It from Qubit} Network.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.